lzwjava/blog-source/_posts/2022-12-11-learn-anything.md

 ---

-Comment: What does life do to Zhiwei?
-He evenly starts talking with himself in English all the time to survive.
+Comment: What does life actually do to Zhiwei?
+To survive, he evenly talks with himself in English as long as awake.